What does Research Show for CBD and OCD

 What about fear extinction...the ability to forget bad memories and bad habits.

-It's great to teach you not to touch an electric socket but not so good in holding on to trauma.
+It's great to teach you not to touch an electric socket but not so good at holding on to trauma.

 This is especially relevant to PTSD and OCD (the two have a close affiliation).